dantleech/blog/content/posts/2024-02-18-php-problems.md

 use static constructors for _everything_, a specific subset of objects or introduce them only when required?

-What's the big deal you ask? **Consistency** is the big deal.
-I don't want to have to type `new ` only to realise there the class has a private constructor or that there are static constructors which I should be using:
+What's the big deal you ask? **Consistency** is the deal.
+I don't want to have to type `new ` only to realise there the class has a private constructor or that there are static constructors which I should be using, but I also don't want to introduce pointless indirection fo the _sake_ of consistency:

 ```php
 <?php